Interdicting Restructuring Networks with Applications in Illicit Trafficking: Problem Statement and Theoretical Policy Analysis

 \subsection{Problem Description and a Bilevel Integer Programming Formulation}

 The max flow network interdiction problem with restructuring (MFNIP-R) is played over three sets of decisions, one for the attacker then two for the defender.
-This game is played on a network $G = (N, A)$, where $N$ is the set of nodes, $A$ is the set of arcs initially in the network and arcs are given capacities $u: A \cup A^R \rightarrow \mathbb{R}_+$, with a set of restructure-able arcs $A^R$.
+This game is played on a network $G = (N, A)$, where $N$ is the set of nodes, $A$ is the set of arcs initially in the network, and $A^R$ is the set of restructurable arcs, which are arcs that can be added to the network.
+Nodes and arcs are assigned capacities $u: N \cup A \cup A^R \rightarrow \mathbb{R}_+$.
+In this work, we consider $A \cap A^R = \emptyset$.
 Flow is sent along the arcs from a source node $s$ to a sink node $t$.
-First, the attacker chooses a set of arcs to disrupt in the network.
-Disrupting an arc is a binary decision that sets the capacity of that arc to $0$.
-Second, the defender chooses a set of arcs to include in the network.
+Without loss of generality, we assume there are no arcs into $s$ and out of $t$.
+First, the attacker chooses a set of nodes to disrupt in the network.
+Disrupting a node is a binary decision that sets the capacity of that node to $0$.
+Second, the defender chooses a set of arcs from $A^R$ to restructure, adding those arcs in the network.
 Restructuring an arc is a binary decision that changes that arc from having $0$ capacity to its specified non-zero capacity.
-Lastly, the defender maximizes the flow through the network with arcs $A \cup A^R$.
-From an optimization perspective, we could consider the last two sets of decisions as a single set of decisions since they belong to the same decision-maker working towards the same goal in sequence.
-By considering them separately, we can develop a decomposition algorithm leveraging strong duality of linear programs.
+Lastly, the defender maximizes the flow through the restructured network.
+While we could consider the last two sets of decisions as a single set of decisions since they belong to the same decision-maker working towards the same goal in sequence, by considering them separately, we can develop a decomposition algorithm that leverages strong duality of linear programs.
 For a background in modeling max flow problems as linear programs, including converting problems with multiple source/sink nodes to single source/sink nodes, see \cite{introduction}.

+Figure \ref{fig:sample} displays a sample hierarchical network, which is how city-level drug trafficking networks have previously been modeled.
+Figure \ref{fig:sampleNet} is the original network, and Figure \ref{fig:sampleRest} is the set of restructurable arcs that may be added to the network.
+In the context of drug trafficking, the triangle node would be the supplier, the square nodes would be the drug dealers, and the circle nodes would be the drug users.
+In a max flow model, the supplier would be the source node, and the drug users would be sink nodes.

+We note that, traditionally, max flow network interdiction models disrupt arcs instead of nodes.
+However, in previous work on disrupting city-level drug trafficking networks \cite{info, multi, launder}, their models disrupt nodes, since the interdiction decisions are modeling law enforcement disrupting the operations of individuals involved in the network, not communications or the passing of drugs between the individuals.
+Malaviya et al.\ \cite{multi} demonstrates the equivalency between interdicting nodes and interdicting arcs.
+Our results can be extended to more general problems that allow for both node and arc interdiction; however, we focus on node interdictions given our motivating application.